MetOffice/CMEW/doc/source/user_guide/prerequisites_metoffice.rst

 |CMEW| standardises model data prior to diagnostics using CDDS.

-*|CDDS| is centrally installed on the Met Office system
+  * |CDDS| is centrally installed on the Met Office system.